What is coercive control?

 This controlling behaviour is designed to make a person dependent by isolating them from support, exploiting them, depriving them of independence and regulating their everyday behaviour.

-We campaigned and succeeded in making coercive control a criminal offence.
+We campaigned and succeeded in making coercive control a criminal offence since 2015.
 This has marked a huge step forward in tackling domestic abuse.
 But now we want to make sure that everyone understands what it is.

-Coercive control creates invisible chains and a sense of fear that pervades all elements of a victim’s life.
+Coercive control creates invisible chains and a sense of fear that pervades all elements of a survivor’s life.
 It works to limit their human rights by depriving them of their liberty and reducing their ability for action.
 Experts like Evan Stark liken coercive control to being taken hostage.
-As he says: “the victim becomes captive in an unreal world created by the abuser, entrapped in a world of confusion, contradiction and fear.”
+As he says: the victim becomes captive in an unreal world created by the abuser, entrapped in a world of confusion, contradiction and fear.”
+(Stark, 2007).

 How do you know if this is happening to you?